sanae-elmadani/sanae-elmadani/README.md

 Morocco by making use of:
 MongoDB React Native Express(NodeJS) Expo</p>

-<h6>March 2023- August 2023 at SQLI Maroc,Rabat</h6>

-<p>Contribution to the design and development of e-commerce modules for an
-international account</p>

-<h6 >June 2022- August 2022 at BEAMTEL,Rabat</h6>

-<p>Design and Development of the event application 5G Event
-Morocco by making use of:
-MongoDB React Native Express(NodeJS) Expo</p>

-<h6>March 2023- August 2023 at SQLI Maroc,Rabat</h6>

-<p>Contribution to the design and development of e-commerce modules for an
-international account</p>

-<h6 >June 2022- August 2022 at BEAMTEL,Rabat</h6>

-<p>Design and Development of the event application 5G Event
-Morocco by making use of:
-MongoDB React Native Express(NodeJS) Expo</p>

-<h6>April 2022-June 2022 at Caisse Marocaine des Retraites,Rabat<h6>
+<h6>April 2022-June 2022 at Caisse Marocaine des Retraites,Rabat</h6>

 <p>Implementation of a design thinking and lean startup approach to produce an
 MVP for the benefit of the beneficiaries when declaring a death Design Thinking lean startup Figma</p>

-<h6 >August 2021-September 2021 at  CreaNet,Casablanca<h6>
+<h6 >August 2021-September 2021 at CreaNet,Casablanca</h6>

-<p>Reverse Engineering a desktop application using the
+<p> Reverse Engineering a desktop application using the
 tool dotpeek</p>